syedtazyeen/shop-ai/README.md

-# AI Shopper - Product Suggestion App
+# Shop AI - Ecommerce Product Suggestion App

 A React Native mobile app that turns shopping into a conversation.
 Instead of browsing through endless product lists, users simply chat with an AI advisor about what they need.
 The AI understands natural language and suggests relevant products from a curated catalog.